Art in Public Places

 UNT Art Path

 The UNT Art Path is a self-guided walking tour that features artworks in public places, celebrating UNT Art Collections.
 Please contact us to coordinate your tour route.

 UNT Artist Registry

-We invite artists and designers to create a free online profile in the UNT Artist Registry.
-The Registry is used to select artists for commissions and purchases of artworks through the UNT Percent for Art Program.
-Artists are able to create a profile and upload CV, statement, and images of works as well as indicate specific projects for which you wish to be considered.
-Full instructions are available along with the online profile form by clicking the link above.
+At select times, we invite artists and designers to create a free online profile in the UNT Artist Registry.
+The Registry is used in the selection process for commissions and purchases of artworks through the UNT Percent for Art Program.
+The Registry is currently closed.